ttbowen/mrwhale/README.md

 - Install [ffmpeg](https://ffmpeg.org/)
 - Run `npm install` to install dependencies.
 - Run `npm run build` to build source.
+- Run `npm run start` to start the bot.

 Rename `config.json.example` to `config.json` and enter your api keys.
 Then rename `db.json.example` to `db.json` and change the urls as necessary.